thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 2
 In this lesson, we will give you a conceptual overview of how to:

-*use the PE console to install the NTP module
-*use the PE console to  add classes from the NTP module to your agent *use the PE console event inspector to view changes made by the main NTP class *use the PE console to edit parameters of the main NTP class
+*use the Puppet Enterprise console to install the NTP module *use the Puppet Enterprise console to  add classes from the NTP module to your agent *use the Puppet Enterprise console event inspector to view changes made by the main NTP class *use the Puppet Enterprise console to edit parameters of the main NTP class

 ###Slide 3
 The Puppet Labs NTP module is part of the Puppet-supported modules program.
 These modules are supported, tested, and maintained by Puppet Labs.
 You can learn more about the Puppet Labs NTP module by visiting the Puppet Forge.

-Being a module on the Forge, NTP can be installed by a simple command from the PE Master.
+Being a module on the Forge, NTP can be installed by a simple command from the Puppet Enterprise Master.

 ###Slide 4